-The best hikes in Europe according to the season and your ultimate guide of where and when to go.
-There are hiking trails for people of all abilities from moderate gorgeous coastal walks to harder hikes in the Alps.
+The 20 best hikes in Europe for stunning views.
+We’ve included hiking trails for people of all fitness levels from moderate gorgeous coastal routes to more strenuous multi-day hikes in the Alps for all seasons.

-You’ll find thousands and thousands of hiking trails in Europe ranging from easy-going gorgeous seaside walks to rolling hills to gruelling slogs in the Alps.
+You’ll find thousands of the best hiking trails in Europe ranging from easy-going gorgeous coastal routes to rolling hills to challenging climbs in the Alps.
 That’s both good news and bad news but always with amazing views!

 The Alps are found in seven different countries: France, Italy, Germany, Austria, Slovenia, Switzerland, and Liechtenstein.
-Not to mention the thousands of amazing hikes that are outside of the Alps!
+Not to mention the thousands of amazing hikes filled with the natural beauty outside of the Alps!

 That’s why I’ve created this guide to the best hikes in Europe along with the best times for hiking these trails.

-What I love most about this 6 to 10-day hike (depending on if you want to hike the entire circuit or skip sections with bus transfers) is that you see Mont Blanc from 360 degrees and all its spellbinding views.
+What I love most about this 6 to 10-day hut-to-hut hike is that you see Mont Blanc from 360 degrees and all its spellbinding views.
 And this beautiful hike takes you through France, Italy and Switzerland.
-As a Canadian, it’s very cool to hike in three different countries on one hike.
+As a Canadian, it’s very cool to hike in three different countries.

 The TMB was the first long-distance hike I’d done and was the inspiration for me to start a hiking tour company.
 You can see our guided and self-guided Tour du Mont Blanc tours here.
 Or read this practical guide for everything you need to know about planning your TMB Trek.

-Best Time of Year to Hike: third week in June to mid-September.
+Best Time of Year: third week in June to mid-September.
 Before and after that there’s too much snow and many of the mountain huts are closed.

-You can do easier hikes or day hikes in the Chamonix valley and the surrounding region at lower elevations all year round as long as you don’t mind hiking in snow.
+You can do easier hikes or day hikes in the Chamonix valley and the surrounding region at lower elevations all year round – as long as you don’t mind hiking in the snow.

 Best Hikes in Italy

 Cinque Terre is a UNESCO site famed for its five medieval fishing villages.
 It’s easy to see the appeal that attracts hundreds of thousands of visitors each year.
 Most of whom miss out on the gems just outside of the Cinque Terre.
-That’s why I recommend staying a few days longer and exploring both Cinque Terre and beyond.
+That’s why I recommend staying a few days longer with our Cinque Terre+ Hiking and Walking Tour.

-I love knowing that almost every hike will lead to a medieval fishing village where delicious fresh-caught seafood and gelato are waiting for me.
-It’s easy to moderate hiking so anyone that it’s in reasonable shape can do it.
+I love knowing that almost every hike will lead to a medieval village where delicious fresh-caught seafood and gelato are waiting for me.
+It’s easy to moderate hiking so anyone that has a reasonable fitness level can do it.

-Best Time of Year to Hike: March to November but I’d avoid July and August.
-It’s peak season then.
+Best Time of Year: March to November but I’d avoid July and August which is peak season.
 Cinque Terre is really crowded then and gets really hot.

-On this hike, you’re literally following in the footsteps of Romans as you make your way from Bologna to Florence on this ancient 135 km route, one of the oldest hiking trails in Europe.
+On this trail, you’re literally following in the footsteps of Romans as you make your way from Bologna to Florence on this ancient 135 km route, one of the oldest hiking trails in Europe.